1. The Opportunity for Reinvention

 Now consider where AI plausibly belongs in this transaction.
 Filtering candidates, surfacing patterns in historical data, ranking options by stated criteria: these are informational acts.
 An AI can do them well, and doing so does not replace accountability, because the informational acts were never the point where accountability was held.
 The accountability lives in the production act and the commitment structure around it, i.e. the human judgment about which match is actually right for this client in this situation, and the human commitment that stands behind that judgment.

 An AI-assisted matching system that generates ranked candidates for a human to evaluate and commit to is the clearest case and is organizationally sound.
 But that does not mean a human must manually intervene at the same point in every design.
 In some cases, the commitment can be pre-authorized by a human-defined policy with monitoring, alerting, auditability, and a clearly named accountable owner behind it.
-What matters is not simply whether a person clicks approve in the moment.
-What matters is whether the organization has made the accountability structure explicit and can say who stands behind the outcome when something goes wrong.
+What matters is not whether a person clicks approve in the moment, but whether the organization has made the accountability structure explicit and can say who stands behind the outcome when something goes wrong.
 A system that generates and accepts a match with no such accountable structure has lost its notion of accountability.
 The defensible design is the one where the responsible human and the governance structure are both clear.

-This distinction is easy to state and harder to apply in practice, which is the reason a structured analysis method is useful.
 Without something like DEMO, the tendency is to look at each step in a process and ask whether AI can do it, rather than asking which steps are commitment-creating acts that require an accountable human behind them.

 5. The Authorized versus Autonomous Distinction